soyuka/pmu/README.md

 Note that `repositories` are propagated to each project when running commands from the base `composer.json` file.
 An example is available in the `tests/monorepo` directory.

 ## Commands

-When using the pmu plugin commands, we will force packages to be installed from their local versions.
-TODO: add option to install the tagged versions

 ### Run a command on a single project